CancerCare Launches New Program to Help Multiple Myeloma Patients Cover Transportation Costs

 Last year CancerCare launched a separate foundation to help cancer patients cover the cost of their health insurance co-payments for certain types of treatments.
 To date, the CancerCare Co-Payment Assistance Foundation has assisted thousands of people undergoing cancer treatments with grants of up to $10,000.

 To receive a Door to Door transportation grant, patients must meet certain eligibility criteria and complete an application form.
-A sample patient application form along with a physician verification form may be viewed online.
 To apply, call 1-800-813-HOPE (4673).

 For more information about multiple myeloma, read CancerCare’s free Connect booklet, Advances in the Treatment of Multiple Myeloma.